daeh/cogsci-typst-template/README.md

 ## Preparing an anonymized submission

-Set `#let anonymize = true`.
+Set `anonymize` to `true`.

 Remember that you need to leave at least 2.75 inches between the top of the first page and the abstract and text of your paper.
 Since the top margin needs to be 1 inch on all pages, this means that there needs to be at least 1.75 inches of space on page 1 in which nothing but your paper title and **Anonymous CogSci submission** appears.
 Additionally, please remember not to include acknowledgments in the anonymized version of your paper.

+The entire content of your anonymized paper can be no longer than six pages, plus unlimited space for references.

 ## Preparing the de-anonymized final version of your accepted paper

-Set `#let anonymize = false`.
+Set `anonymize` to `false`.

 In the final version of the paper, the title, author, abstract, and text of the paper must fit within six pages.
 Unlimited additional pages can be used for acknowledgments and references.
 In the final version of the paper for the proceedings (but not the initial anonymized submission), be sure to include any acknowledgments that may be appropriate.

-Once again, make sure that you adhere to the general formatting instructions, including that there are at least 2.75 inches between the top of page 1 and the start of the abstract and text.
+In the *final submission*, the text of the paper, including all figures, tables and author info, must fit on six pages.
+An unlimited number of pages can be used for acknowledgments and references.

 ## Requirements